RETURN TO MEDICAL BIAS PAGE

 After the "criminal gun" studies, wintemute did a government-funded study that determined that people who have been convicted of certain misdemeanors, although legally eligible to buy handguns, are disproportionately likely to someday do something criminal (so that another "reasonable" gun control might be proposed).
 Too bad about the money spent, and the fact that the gun controllers are using the results to try to disqualify even more people from acquiring handguns.
 The result was obvious (without doing a study) to any qualified criminologist.
 People who have misdemeanor arrests tend strongly to be prople who are disadvantaged (poor people, black people, hispanics, and children raised in one-parent broken homes) and the disadvantaged tend strongly to do various crimes.
 Of course, the findings about people with misdemeanor convictions would also apply to people with simple arrests (no conviction) and "detentions," so similar restrictions can later be proposed about these categories of people if the gun controllers get what they want about misdemeanor convictions.
 And these policies will simply serve to victimize the poor some more.

-Check the Independence Institute for the "germ" article by David Kopel for further info about Wintemute's bias and advocacy in research.
+Check Guns, Germs and Science: Public Health Approaches to Gun Control by David Kopel for further info about Wintemute's bias and advocacy in research.